The Honourable Joe E. Hershfield is an arbitrator and mediator with ADR Chambers.

 Joe’s community involvement over the years have included being an executive member of the Winnipeg Chamber of Commerce, president of Glendale Golf and Country Club Course, a member of the national Jewish National Fund (JNF) board, and a board member of his local temple.

-Joe is a member of the Toronto Commercial Arbitration Society (TCAS), the ADR Institute of Ontario, the ADR Institute of Canada, and an honorary member of The Society of Trust and Estate Practitioners (STEP).
-In addition to his membership Joe serves on the board of the ADR Institute of Ontario.
+Joe is a member of the ADR Institute of Ontario, the ADR Institute of Canada, and an honorary member of The Society of Trust and Estate Practitioners (STEP).
+In addition to his membership, Joe has served on the board of the ADR Institute of Ontario.

 He operates out of the Toronto office of ADR Chambers and is willing to travel.